Medical Billing and Coding Certificate Program

 Prerequisites include: ICD-10, Medical Terminology, Anatomy Physiology, Beginning CPT/ HCPCS, Chart Reviewing, and Comprehensive Coding I.

-Certificates will only be granted to those who have enrolled in the program and have paid a non-refundable $40 certificate fee.
+Certificates will only be granted to those who have enrolled in and successfully completed the program and have paid a non-refundable $40 certificate fee.
 Course prerequisites must also be followed.

 Please note completion of the University of South Alabama's Center for Continuing Education Certificate in Medical Billing and Coding does not confer the designation of being a certified coder.
 The CCEs certificate program is designed to prepare you to sit for the Certified Professional Coder (CPC) exam.